datasciencecampus/chrono_lens/README-localhost.md

 For example, `localhost_config_models_FaultyImageFilterV0_configuration.json` should be copied to a UN*X folder of `localhost/config/models/FaultyImageFilterV0/configuration.json`.
 Note that the RCNN weights must be supplied as an additional file - see next section.

+The script to use is `scripts/locahost/process_scheduled.py`;
+detailed usage instructions are presented in [`scripts/localhost/README.md`](scripts/localhost/README.md).

 ### Newcastle model
 This model is detected by its name starting with `Newcastle` - underneath it is an RCNN